 All PDS students will meet their Bethel Middle School host teacher following a brief orientation on the first day spent at BMS.
-You will meet your high school mentor upon the conclusion of the full week experience in the middle school.
+You will meet your high school mentor upon your arrival on the first day of your experience in the high school.